priancho/mysqldump-to-csv/README.md

 # MySQL dump to CSV

 ## Change log
-* 2014/10/27 - Master branch ignores empty columns.
-So it is difficult to track the column index of a value in a given CSV output.
-This branch will output empty string as it is and the number of columns of all rows will remain unchanged.
+* 2014/10/27 - A bugfix: The [RFC4180] mentions that each line of a CSV format data should contain the same number of columns throughout the file.
+However, the previous version does not satisfy this condition since it ignores columns having empty values.
+This patch fixes this behavior.
-* 2014/10/27 - Fix for the previous bug that happens where one column is a string ending in `)` and the next column is a string starting in `(`.
-The previous logic suggested that the parentheses would be stripped.
-This bugfix ignores parentheses appearing inside string values.
+* 2014/10/27 - A bugfix: The previous version cannot deal with the situation where one column is a string ending in `)` and the next column is a string starting in `(`.
+This bugfix solves this problem by ignoring any parentheses appearing inside string values.

 ## Background
 A quickly-hacked-together Python script to turn mysqldump files to CSV files.
 Optimized for Wikipedia database dumps.